Study Abroad at Singapore Management University with TEAN

 Visit the TEAN Website to learn more or Apply Now with TEAN

-This program has an early deadline of September 20, 2019.
+This program has an early deadline.
 To be considered for this program, students must submit an application for both UWM and TEAN by their respective deadlines.
 To start a UWM application, click on "Apply Now" button on the top of this page.
 Visit the TEAN website to apply.

 Please see the top of the program page for cost information.
 Click on the term you are interested in and you will be directed to a budget sheet that contains program fees and other important financial information.